 Fonts are an integral part of any web application, and as such, these should not be overlooked.

 Convert fonts to WOFF2.
-Make sure to convert the fonts used in your web application to WOFF2 format as it uses compression algorithms to deliver a reduction of around 30% in file size compared to other formats such as TTF.
+Make sure to convert the fonts used in your web application to WOFF2 format as it uses compression algorithms to deliver a reduction of around 30% in file size compared to other formats, such as TTF.

 Use the “preconnect” resource hint to load fonts quicker.
 ‘Preconnect’ lets the browser know that the link would like to establish a connection to another origin as soon as possible.
-This means that the browser doesn’t wait until it reaches the font file before establishing a connection.
+This means the browser doesn’t wait until it reaches the font file before establishing a connection.

 Use HTTPS.
 Every modern browser flags websites that don’t have a valid SSL certificate as “not secure” and limits the functionality of such applications.
 Furthermore, there is an added SEO benefit as Google also uses HTTPS as a ranking signal.

 Switch to HTTP/2.
 As mentioned above, with the previous version, which was HTTP/1.1, there was an overhead when a connection was established between the browser and the server, HTTP/2 eliminates that.
-It allows multiple files to be sent simultaneously instead of making multiple TCP requests, among other advantages.
+It allows multiple files to be sent simultaneously instead of making various TCP requests, among other advantages.